webradio/TrueFX-to-Zorro/README.md

 } T6;`

 ## Aggregation
 Each bar contains predefined number of ticks, like 1000.
 Time increment is irregular then.
-Cut also for weekends, holidays.
+Begin a fresh bar also after weekends, holidays.

 ###### Spread Increase Before Weekend
 USD/JPY,20160506 20:59:56.266,107.089996,107.166